 Growing up in the mountains of Virginia, Jessica was instilled with an early love of the natural world.
 She spent time post university as a band director/music teacher and digital designer, and in 2009 found her passion for world-changing as a local organizer in Charlottesville.
-In a nutshell: Veg*n, designer, musician, writer/blogger, non-conforming, ruckus-raising, tree-hugging hippie.
+In a nutshell: Writer/blogger, seeker, musician, non-conforming, ruckus-raising, tree-hugging hippie.

 Lael has been forcing her friends to recycle ever since she was young and her enthusiasm for all things sustainable has translated into a full-blown career path.
 While she currently bikes to her nonprofit job in DC, she is a Michigander at heart.
 Views expressed are her own.

 Rick is from Dresden, Tennessee and is currently a junior at Yale University, where he is proud to work with and learn from amazing people in the Yale Student Environmental Coalition and 350 Connecticut.
 Rick is a proud Tennessean (Go Vols!) and the son of Methodist ministers.
 He enjoys playing basketball, environmental humor (he is currently soliciting lyrics that rhyme with "positive feedback mechanism" for a climate rap), and thinking about what roles communities of faith should play in responding to the call to stewardship of the environment.